solliancenet/azure-synapse-analytics-day/06-Develop-a-Power-BI-Model.md

    *A .pbids file contains a connection to your SQL pool.
 It’s a convenient way to start your project.
 When opened, it’ll create a new Power BI Desktop solution that already stores the connection details to your SQL pool*.

 8. When the .pbids file has downloaded, open it.
+Use **Microsoft credentials** to connect.

    *When the file opens, it’ll prompt you to create queries using the connection.
 You’ll define those queries in the next task.*